awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. For **Fleet Composition**, choose **Combine purchase options and instances** to launch instances across multiple instance types using both On\-Demand and Spot purchase options\.

-1. For **Instance Types**, choose the optimal instance types \(such as `c5.large`\) that can be launched\.
-The order in which you add instance types sets their priority for On\-Demand Instances\.
+1. For **Instance Types**, do the following:

+   1. \(Optional\) Choose the instance types to use as overrides\.
+By default, a single instance type is specified by the chosen launch template, but it can be changed if you want to specify a different instance type\.
+When choosing multiple instance types, the order in which you add instance types sets their priority for On\-Demand Instances\.
 The instance type at the top of the list is prioritized the highest when the Auto Scaling group launches your On\-Demand capacity\.
-You must specify at least two instance types\.
+Otherwise, you can remove the instance types now and add them later as needed\.

+   1. \(Optional\) To use [instance weighting](asg-instance-weighting.md), assign each instance type a relative weight that corresponds with how much the instance should count toward the capacity of the Auto Scaling group\.

 1. For **Instances Distribution**, choose whether to keep or edit the default settings\.
 Clearing the box for **Use the default settings to get started quickly** allows you to edit the default settings\.